observation-deck/odeck-data/README.md

     - Add strict schema rules with new data and use enums if possible
     - If in doubt, add more tests

+## Disclaimer

+This is an unofficial Star Citizen fan site, not affiliated with the Cloud Imperium group of companies.
+All content on this site not authored by its host or users are property of their respective owners.

+This repository is made and maintained by the community.